-5.2.3 Sub-bottom Reconnaisssance Acoustic Effects
+4.4.3 Sub-bottom Reconnaissance Acoustic Effects

 It is envisioned that the majority of sub-bottom sampling work will be accomplished via CPTs, and to a more limited extent vibracores, which does not require deep borehole drilling.
-However, some geologic conditions may prevent sufficient data being aquired from vibracores and CPTs and require obtaining a geologic profile via a borehole.
-Acoustic impacts from borehole drilling are expected to be below the 120 dB threshold established by NMFS for marine mammal harassment from a continuous noise source.
+However, some geologic conditions may prevent sufficient data being acquired from vibracores and CPTs and require obtaining a geologic profile via a borehole.
+Acoustic impacts from borehole drilling are expected to be below 120 dB.
 Previous estimates submitted to BOEMRE for geotechnical drilling have source sound levels not exceeding 145dB at a frequency of 120Hz (NMFS 2009).
 Previous submissions to BOEMRE also indicated that boring sound should attenuate to below 120 dB by the 150m isopleth.